pdbrown/triss/README.md

 more recovered*.txt | cat
 ```

-Each share is put into its own subdirectory and may consist of _multiple parts_.
+Each share is put into its own subdirectory and consists of _multiple parts_.
 Make sure you keep parts of a share together and distribute complete shares with
 all their parts.
 If any part is missing, the share is useless.